CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```
+## State

 We need to save what we input into these fields.
-This is great place to use state
+This is a great place to use state.

 Update the input fields to look like this.

 ```jsx